Liljana Bishop: Reception

 The BBC said Liljana's most notable moment was "Revealing that she initially only got together with David because she was pregnant."
 Brian Courtis of The Age said that Liljana was one of the "desperates of Ramsay Street" that were straight talking.
 He added that "poor David doesn't just need a good lawyer" due to the manner that Liljana bemoans him.
+In 2015, a Herald Sun reporter included Liljana's death in their "Neighbours' 30 most memorable moments" feature.